Spencermj/DiceGameMusic/README.md

 There is still a question of whether other types of music can be created using the same ideas as Mozart's Dice Game.
 Although could be entirely possible, any music with lyrics or any music with a great deal of interaction between multiple parts would most likely be incredibly hard to make sound fluid.
 Mozart's Dice Game is an excellent way to go about creating minimalistic music such as classical or ambient music, but a different algorithm would most likely be required to form fluid music from other genres.

-This resource answers question 3: how does dice game music sound?
+These resources answer question 3: how does dice game music sound?

 [Mozart's Dice Game]: http://www.amaranthpublishing.com/MozartDiceGame.htm
 [Java Dice Game]: http://explodingart.com/jmusic/jmtutorial/MozartDiceGame.html